trangnguyen2906/Python-Marketing-RFM-Analysis-in-E-commerce/README.md

 ## 📌 Background & Overview
 ### 🧩 Project Context

 A global e-commerce company faced challenges in **targeting customer segments effectively**.
 The Marketing team wanted to reward loyal customers and identify those with high potential.
-However, customer segmentation was still done manually in Excel, which was time-consuming and insufficient for large-scale strategy.
+However, customer segmentation was still done **manually in Excel**, which was **time-consuming** and **insufficient** for **large-scale strategy**.

 To solve this, I developed a RFM (Recency – Frequency – Monetary) analysis using Python.
 The solution empowers the Marketing team to launch **data-driven, personalized campaigns, prioritize high-value users, and improve retention.**

 ### Objective:
 ### 📖 What is this project about?
 What Business Question will it solve?

-Clearly outline what this project does, what business questions the project will solve.

-- Provide a brief introduction - Write in bullet point format
-- Point out the main business question

- _Example:_
-  This project uses Python to analyze transaction data from KPMG to:
+This project uses Python to segment customers using the RFM (Recency – Frequency – Monetary) model and answers:

-✔️ Identify the behavior in customer's first transaction.
-✔️ Provide actionable insights to increase retention rate
+- 🔍 Who are the company’s most **valuable and loyal customers**?
+- 🚨 Which customers are likely to **churn or need re-engagement**?
+- 📣 How can we **optimize marketing campaigns** and **resource allocation** based on customer value?

+🎯 The goal is to generate **actionable customer segments** that guide strategic **decisions in marketing, loyalty programs, and resource allocation**.

 ### 👤 Who is this project for?